 The last major epidemic was in 1551.
 As with most of those before, it started in London and then spread throughout the country.
 Curiously, it never crossed the border into Scotland.

-After the 1551 rampage the curious ailment vanished.
+After the 1551 rampage the mysterious ailment vanished.
 Speculation is that the virus mutated into something less lethal.

 The Work of John Kays

 Educated at Cambridge University, John Kays took up the medical profession and Latinized his name to Johannus Caius.
 It was the fashionable thing to do at the time.

 He had a close-up view of the sweating sickness eruption of 1551.
 He studied how it affected its victims and delivered his verdict in his 1552 book, A Boke or Counseill Against the Disease Commonly Called the Sweate or Sweatyng Sicknesse.

 The illness appeared to hit rich people more than the poor; the young and healthy were also more likely to succumb.
 Dr. Caius attributed its cause to the dirty and filthy conditions in which most people lived.

 As many of his patients were wealthy, the good doctor was able to make a lot of money.
 This despite the fact that any treatment he delivered made not the slightest difference to the progression of the sweating sickness.